When the clinical examination and referral notes are inadequate (Back Pain F.I.) the cause of the pain may well be sacral rather than lumbar.

 - You will see this only on the lateral most scans as usually the oedema doesn't spread to the mid line scans.

 Image Above: Red arrow lateral most scan right of mid line and blue arrow lateral most scan left of mid line.
 Reduced T1 marrow signal on right compared to left is the clue to a sacral abnormality.
 Central image with dashed yellow lines demonstrates level of lateral most scans.

-Image above: Red Arrow reduced T1 signal on tight side lateral most scan.
+Image above: Red Arrow reduced T1 signal on right side lateral most scan.
 Compare with normal T1 signal on left (blue arrow).
-Central image demonstrates the right sacral fracture dashed yellow line indicates location of scan on right.
+Central image demonstrates the right sacral fracture dashed yellow line indicates location of lateral most sagittal scan on the patient's right.

 If you hadn't seen the low T1 marrow signal on the sagittal scan you wouldn't have been able to get a coronal scan to further assess it and diagnose the fracture.

 - Adding a routine larger FOV coronal STIR or T2FS to the lumbar series makes the diagnosis much easier and is what I would recommend.

 - But when you don't have it, make sure you look at the lateral most slices for reduced T1 marrow signa which is your clue for an abnormality.